 3 Studios That Paved the Way for Boutique Fitness Success

 One of the best-known boutique fitness franchises in North America – SoulCycle is a cardio workout guaranteed to get you feeling good.
-Founded by game-changing duo Julie Rice and Elizabeth Cutler, SoulCycle is reshaping indoor cycling.
+Founded by game-changing duo Julie Rice and Elizabeth Cutler, SoulCycle reshaped indoor cycling.

 3. Orangetheory Fitness

-Much like F45 Training, the boutique brand is a massive player in the fitness franchise industry.
+Much like Barry’s, the boutique brand is a massive player in the fitness franchise industry.
 Eight years after opening its first studio in 2010, it surpassed $1 billion in systemwide revenue in 2018.
-The brand has over 1,100 studios all over the world and is still growing.
-With passionate staff members, a warm, friendly environment, and killer workout, the brand has created a successful boutique fitness business that’s dominating the fitness world.
-After launching the first studio, founder Ellen Latham instantly knew that Orangetheory was catering to a fitness void as one post-class customer remarked: “One of these has to be on every corner.”
+The brand has over 1,100 studios all over the world and is still growing, spurred on by its successful pivot to online workouts.

 The Future of Boutique Fitness